In the first part of our article about ISO 9001 requirements, we explained everything you should know about the revisions and QMS standards.

-This is the amalgamation of significant internal and external aspects that impact an organization’s capacity and method of delivering products and services to customers.
+This is the amalgamation of significant internal and external issues that impact an organization’s capacity and method of delivering products and services to customers.

-Internal factors normally include an organization’s formal and informal decision-making processes, technologies, governance, corporate culture, information systems, and organizational structure.
+Internal issues normally include an organization’s formal and informal decision-making processes, technologies, governance, corporate culture, information systems, and organizational structure.

-External factors may cover social, economic, cultural, political, regulatory, legal, technological, competitive, environmental, and financial at the local, regional, national, and international levels.
+External issues may cover social, economic, cultural, political, regulatory, legal, technological, competitive, environmental, and financial at the local, regional, national, and international levels.

 The standard obliges an organization to define which of these factors could affect its direction, purpose, and QMS.
 Not only will this help monitor and review factors, but it will also use this data in describing the QMS scope.